Ren Sato (racing driver): GT300

+GT500

+Sato returns to Super GT in 2024, as he competes in GT500 with his former team ARTA.
+He is partnered with Hiroki Otsu.

-Super Formula (2022)
+Super Formula

 Sato took part in the Super Formula manufacturer and rookie test at Suzuka Circuit on 7-9 December, driving the number 15 Red Bull Mugen Team Goh car.
 Sato finished as the fastest of four rookies on the final day.
 On 14 January 2022, Sato was announced as a Super Formula driver for Honda.
 He joined Team Goh, who spun off from Team Mugen and formed a two-car team in 2022.
+In February 2022, it was announced that Sato would join the Red Bull Junior Team.
+He would be released from the Junior Team the next year.
 Sato won Rookie of the Year honours ahead of his team mate, Atsushi Miyake, and recorded his first podium in the JAF Grand Prix Suzuka.

-Formula One

-In February 2022, it was announced that Sato would join the Red Bull Junior Team.However, he was released from Red Bull after just a year.
+Sato moved to Nakajima Racing to replace Toshiki Oyu.
+Sato stays with Nakajima for 2024.

 Racing record

 Career summary

 † As Sato was a guest driver, he was ineligible to score points.